- Home

 Having a stoma

-A stoma is a surgically created opening in the abdomen that allows faeces to leave the body.
-The end of the bowel is brought out through the opening and stitched onto the skin.
-Some people need a stoma after bowel surgery.
+A stoma is a surgically created opening in the abdomen that allows waste (faeces, stools or poo) to leave the body.
+There are 2 main types of stoma (colostomy and ileostomy).

 Learn more about: